AIRFRAME TEXTURES AND MATERIALS

 Texture Padding

 When it comes to preparing the actual textures, especially the Albedo, it is strongly recommended that you have infinite padding dilation.
 This will dilate the borders of the UV islands to fill empty areas with similar pixels, creating "padding" around the main textures.
-This is incrdibly important when it comes to generating mip-maps, as having poor padding will lead to issues in the simulation.
+This is incredibly important when it comes to generating mip-maps, as having poor padding will lead to issues in the simulation.
 The image below shows what not to do and how a properly padded texture should look: